Communication While Abroad

 If you are mailing items or packages while abroad (or having them mailed to you) you will need to adjust your expectations regarding the postal or courier service.
 Here are some important things to keep in mind when mailing overseas:

 - Items entering any country will need to be cleared by customs.
-The time frame for customs clearance will vary from country to country and it will also depend on the types of items you are mailing.
-The postal or mailing service does not have any control over customs decisions or the time it will take for items to be cleared (this is also true of items entering the United States).
-We do not recommend having items mailed to you abroad less than six weeks prior to your departure because they may not arrive in time.
+The postal or mailing service does not have control over customs decisions or the timeframe for clearing customs (this is also true of items entering the United States).
+We do not recommend having items mailed to you less than six weeks prior to your departure because they may not arrive in time.

-- The mail system in your host country may be very different than in the United States, so be sure to look at policy changes and be wary of what can and cannot be sent overseas.
+- The mail system in your host country may be very different than in the United States.
+Look at policies and be aware of what can and cannot be sent overseas.

 - If you utilize the US postal service to mail anything abroad, your insurance for your package will only cover you until it leaves the United States.
 We highly recommend selecting a service like FedEx, DHL, or UPS for overseas mailing of important items.